 After submission of a formal complaint, either party may request an opportunity to resolve the complaint through an informal resolution process.
 If requested by one party, the other party must voluntarily agree to participate in order for the informal resolution process to proceed.
 A successful resolution and agreement of the parties will result in dismissal of the complaint without further investigation or hearing.
 Prior to reaching an agreement, either party may withdraw from the process and request that the grievance procedures pursuant to this policy resume.
 An informal resolution process will be facilitated by an individual who is trained, unbiased and without conflict.
-The informal resolution process will be conducted in accordance with informal resolution procedures.
+The informal resolution process.
 The informal resolution process is not available when the complaint alleges a violation by an employee against a student.